ghamkhari/MPEC/README.txt

 https://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files

-2- Gurobi,  Mosek and Yalmip should be installed on the server.
+2- Gurobi,  Mosek and Yalmip should be installed on the Linux server.
 The path to Gurobi,  Mosek and Yalmip should be added to the top part of the "Main.m" files in the following directories:

 /Rercovery_October_5_Cleanup
 /October_7_Flage